Annual meetings serve two functions, one of which is often overlooked.

-Require board members and property management associates arrive early.
+Require board members and property management associates to arrive early.
 Make use of that time by chatting with neighbors as they arrive.
 Serve coffee or a light snack and set aside the first few minutes to mingle.
 This is a great opportunity to get to know your neighbors and to let them get familiar with who is running the association.
 Difficult discussions are made easier when people know each other.

 Another great suggestion – use name tags, especially in larger associations.
-This helps neighbors direct their concerns and compliments to the correct people
+This helps neighbors direct their concerns and compliments to the correct people.

 5. Plan and Maintain Order